-Miklos Rosza [1907-1995] was a Hungarian composer who wrote three string quartets.
-The first was not approved for publication, and although a manuscript exists, Rosza never included it in his list of works.
+Miklos Rozsa [1907-1995] was a Hungarian composer who wrote three string quartets.
+The first was not approved for publication, and although a manuscript exists, Rozsa never included it in his list of works.
 Thus we are left with two string quartets, both in four movements.

 The first quartet opens with a solo cello moving into a fugue.
 This is a light and breezy melody, very attractive.
 The mood then changes into a busy passage, led by the violins.
 Now we are back to a lamenting passage with both violins prominent.
 The cello interjects and a violin picks up on the phrase to move into a tempo.
 The viola propels the music and the cello and violins take up the challenge.
 After a short rhythmic section, the calm returns with a salient cello.
 Moving towards the end is a most graceful passage.

 The next movement starts as an agitated passage, with propulsive violins.
 A trill from the cello leads to a section where a tempo takes over; the music becomes a little chaotic.
 This emphatic section moves into a cello motif, then the violins are set free.
 They duet briefly, then move into half-tempo.
 The duet returns, with a call and response between the violins.
 A single pizzicato note leads into an attractive fade.

 The third movement, marked lento, begins with a longing passage.
 One of the violins plays in a low register, while the other is much higher.
 There is an ethnic sounding modal passage; very beautiful.
 A mournful phrase becomes prominent and is picked up by all of the instruments.
 Now a tempo begins and there is gentle chaos which lingers for a while.
 The violins collect themselves until we have a striking section which fades to nothing.
 A solo violin is gradually joined by another and the cello offers support in a most alluring section.
 There is no rhythm here, just two sparse violins.
 It all ends on a cello beat.
 This is a wonderful movement.